Integrated-Project-2-2025-UVic-UCC/Group-4/README_Software.md

 ```
 In the Arduino IDE there has to be only library installed, which is the AccelStepper.
 Go to tools>manage libraries...>Search on AccelStepper>install AccelStepper by Mike McCauley.
+After that you can upload it to the arduino.
 Then the use the interface 4 so it uses 4 wire configuration for the fork motor.
 Then the bluetooth connection module is made with the two connections for RX and TX.
-Then for the four weels the pins that are used in the motor board are shown in commands.
+Then for the four weels the pins that are used in the motor board are shown in comments.

 ### Arduino full code explaination